JByfordRew/BlazorTransitionableRoute/README-V3.md

 * Version 1.0.0 - *[documentation and v2 breaking changes](README-V1.md)*

 ## Roadmap
+* Upgrade component library to .NET Core 6 to include Javascript isolation and other possible improvements (when it is appropriate to do so)
+    * Add transitionable `AuthorizeRouteView` implementation.
 * Check behaviour for slow loaded pages and handle transition when in ready state or suggest best practice for pages that exhibit this.
 * Make `ForgetStateOnTransition` configurable to specific page types
 * Potentially move increasing numbers of parameter settings to configuration options